(A) Rights , preferences and restrictions attached to Shares

 The Company's exposure to equity securities price risk arises from unquoted investments held and classified in the balance sheet as Cost.
 The Company is not expecting high risk exposure from its investment in securities.

-41. CAPITAL MANAGEMENT
+41. CAPITAL MANAGEMENT(a) Risk Management

 The Company's objectives when managing capital are to